ChiefNotch/ProdigyMathGameHacking/README.md

-# Prodigy Math Game Hacks
+# Prodigy Math Game Hacks ARCHIVE

 # To make a video on our hacks, please give credit in the form provided [here](https://github.com/Prodigy-Hacking/ProdigyMathGameHacking/blob/master/videocredit.md).